-The OGC IP Team will provide monthly progress reports to the sponsors pertaining to the current status of the OWS-7 initiative.
+The OGC IP Team will provide monthly progress reports to the sponsors pertaining to the current status of the OWS-8 initiative.
 The OGC IP Team and the sponsors intend to provide regular status reports about the program to the OGC Technical Committee, Planning Committee, and the OGC Strategic Member Advisory Committee.
-Currently the OWS-7 lead up activities and development phase will coincide with two OGC Technical Committee and Planning Committee meetings.
-At that time the participants will present interface designs to the TC.
+Currently the OWS-8 development phase will coincide with two OGC Technical Committee and Planning Committee meetings (June and Sept 2011).
+The participants will present interface designs to the TC at the September TC meeting.
 Demonstration scenarios and the architecture to support those demonstrations will be included in the presentation.